 Making a Stand for Māori Weaving

-It's been happening for years in New Zealand - cheap imported baskets masquerading as 'kete'.
+It's been happening for years - cheap imported baskets masquerading as 'kete'.

 Now it's time to take a stand for Māori weaving and Rāranga weavers.